 Well, Ulmo tried.
 Círdan tried.
 Gwindor tried.
 No one can say they didn’t.

 And so the great armies of Morgoth come flowing down in a concentrated force.
-They sweep partially through the forest of Brethil (where previously they mostly just skirted it), slay the current head of the House of Haleth, and drive those stubborn Men back into the deep woods, and head right into the realms of Nargothrond.
+They sweep partially through the forest of Brethil (where previously they mostly just skirted it), slay the current head of the House of Haleth, and drive those stubborn Men back into the deep woods, and head right into the lands of Nargothrond.

-This time Glaurung has come (where previously he only ventured east in the lands of the sons of Fëanor) and because he’s a dragon—the first of dragons—he’s an environmental disaster on four legs.
+This time Glaurung has come (where previously he only ventured east in the lands of the sons of Fëanor) and because he’s a dragon—the first of dragons—he’s an environmental disaster on legs.
 I don’t really want to know how, but he defiles the previously clean and blessed Pool of Ivrim, where Túrin had been awakened from his post-Beleg madness.
 And with his fire he starts to burn everything in the now unsuitably-named Guarded Plain itself.

 The Elves of Nargothrond might seem frivolous at times—wishy-washy or fickle, as Alan Sisto of The Prancing Pony Podcast has said—but they are still Noldor.
 Most of them will recall Valinor, and the Two Trees.
 They’re Calaquendi, they can put up a fight.
 And they sure do, marching out at Túrin’s orders to meet the might of Morgoth’s armies.
 To his credit and misfortune, Orodreth goes, too, with Túrin beside him.
 Even Gwindor doesn’t sit this one out.